February 13, 2019

 Gossip Bar and Restaurant, 733 9th Ave, New York, NY 10019

 Join HDC and our previous Six to Celebrate groups in Hell’s Kitchen at Gossip as we welcome and celebrate the new 2019 Six to Celebrate groups!

 Bedford Park, the Bronx

 Bedford Park is an elegant and diverse residential community characterized by well-maintained pre-war apartment buildings and free-standing homes from the late 19th and early 20th centuries.
 The adjoining Moshulu Parkway and the New York Botanical Garden give the neighborhood a bucolic character.
-Unfortunately, the neighborhood is facing significant development pressures, so the Bedford Moshulu Community Association has mobilized to safeguard the community’s history and character, and protect the neighborhood from out-of-scale development.
+Unfortunately, the neighborhood is facing significant development pressures, so the Bedford Mosholu Community Association has mobilized to safeguard the community’s history and character, and protect the neighborhood from out-of-scale development.
 The group intends to raise awareness of the area’s historic quality and to submit a proposal for historic district status from the LPC.

 Chinatown and Little Italy, Manhattan